 The primary target group for this course is school pupils in S4 and above.
-The National 5 course provides a progression route for pupils who have successfully completed the Skills for Work: Health Sector National 4 Course.
+The National 5 course provides a progression route for pupils who have successfully completed the Skills for Work: Health Sector National 4 Course although this is not a pre-requisite before entry to the National 5 course.
 The National 5 Course will build on the skills and knowledge developed in the National 4 Course and will introduce pupils to a range of more advanced skills.